"That's détente, comrade. You don't have it, I don't have it."

 - The 4th season finale of the new Doctor Who series featured a threat of this, where humanity attempted to destroy the Earth rather than letting it fall into the wrong hands.

-- In the episode of The Outer Limits called "Dead Man's Switch", humanity sets up several people in underground bunkers to ensure Earth becomes this, by launching all of our nuclear, chemical and biological weapons, if the incoming aliens are hostile.
+- In The Outer Limits (1995) episode "Dead Man's Switch", humanity sets up several people in underground bunkers to ensure Earth becomes this, by launching all of our nuclear, chemical, and biological weapons, if the incoming aliens are hostile.

 - The Babylon 5 episode "Deathwalker" ended with the titular character and her anti-agathic serum (an "immortality" serum) destroyed by the Vorlons, who simply remarked "You Are Not Ready for immortality".note